bitfield/script/README.md

 ```

 ## SHA256Sums
-`SHA256Sus()` reads a list of file path names from the pipe, one per line, and returns a pipe which contains the SHA-256 checksum of each pathname.
+`SHA256Sums()` reads a list of file paths from the pipe, one per line, and returns a pipe which contains the SHA-256 checksum of each file.
-If a line is empty, `SHA256Sums()` will set an error to the pipe.
+If there are any errors (for example, non-existent files), the pipe's error status will be set to the first error encountered, but execution will continue.

 Examples: